Lattice-QCD Calculations of TMD Soft Function Through Large-Momentum Effective Theory

 The same wall source propagators can be used to calculate the two-point function related to the bare quasi-TMDWF,

 where again we parameterize the mixing with one excited state. $A_p$ is the matrix element of the point sink pion interpolation field.
 It will be removed when we normalize $\phi_\ell(0,b_\perp,P^z,\ell)$ with $\phi_\ell(0,0,P^z,0)$.
 We choose $\Gamma_\Phi=\gamma^t\gamma_5$ to define the wave function amplitude in Eq.
 (4).
-Based on the quasi-TMDPDF study in Ref.~\cite{Shanahan:2020zxr} with the similar staple-shaped gauge link operator, the mixing effect from most of the Dirac matrices are at 1\% level except in the cases {with certain Dirac matrix which has} very large {statistical} uncertainties.
-Thus the mixing effect is ignored in this work.
+Based on the quasi-TMDPDF study in Ref.{~\cite{Shanahan:2019zcq,Shanahan:2020zxr}} with a similar staple-shaped gauge link operator, the mixing effect {could be sizable when summing various contributions.
+In the supplemental material, we report a similar simulation but using the A654 ensemble.
+We find that the mixing effects can reach order $5\%$ for the transverse separation $b_\perp\sim 0.6{\rm fm}$.
+These effects will be included in the following analysis as one of the systematic uncertainties, while a comprehensive study on the mixing effects will be conducted in the future. }

-The dispersion relation of the pion state, statistical checks for the measurement histogram, and information on the autocorrection between configurations can be found in the supplemental materials~\cite{supplemental}.
+The dispersion relation of the pion state, statistical checks for the measurement histogram, and information on the autocorrelation between configurations can be found in the supplemental materials~\cite{supplemental}.

-{\it Numerical Results.} We demonstrate the Wilson-line length $\ell$ dependence of the norm of the quasi-TMDWFs in Fig.~\ref{fig:L_dependence}.
-As one can see from this figure, with $\{P^z, b_{\perp}, t\}=\{6\pi/L, 3a, 6a\}$, both the quasi-TMDWF $\phi_\ell(0,b_\perp,P^z,\ell)$ and the square root of the Wilson loop $Z_E$ decay exponentially with the length $\ell$, but the subtracted quasi-TMDWF is length independent when $\ell\ge 0.4$ fm.
+{\it Numerical Results.} Fig.~\ref{fig:L_dependence} shows the dependence of the norm of quasi TMDWFs on the length $\ell$ of the Wilson-line.
+As one can see from this figure, with $\{P^z, b_{\perp}, t\}=\{6\pi/L, 3a, 6a\}$, both the quasi-TMDWF $\phi_\ell(0,b_\perp,P^z,\ell)$ and the square root of the Wilson loop $Z_E$ decay exponentially with length $\ell$, but the subtracted quasi-TMDWF is length independent when $\ell\ge 0.4$ fm.
 Some other cases with larger $P^z$, $b_{\perp}$, and $t$ can be found in the supplemental materials~\cite{supplemental}.
 Based on this observation, we will use $\ell=7a=0.686$ fm as asymptotic results for all cases in the following calculation.